Reports On The Death Of Retail Real Estate Have Been Grossly Exaggerated

-It’s been just a few days since I wrote on Kimco Realty (KIM), as you may recall I decided to upgrade shares in the dominant shopping center REIT from BUY to STRONG BUY.
-In my previous research report I explained that,
+It's been just a few days since I wrote on Kimco Realty (NYSE:KIM), as you may recall I decided to upgrade shares in the dominant shopping center REIT from BUY to STRONG BUY.
+In my previous research report, I explained that:

 ...when comparing KIM’s balance sheet, dividend growth history, and high-quality portfolio, none of the REITs can compare.
 KIM is clearly trading at a discount to its closest peers...

-Note that I did not say that KIM was trading at the “widest discount” to the peers, as I pointed out in my article,
+Note that I did not say the stock was trading at the "widest discount" to its peers, as I pointed out in my article:

 I am targeting KIM to move in-line with the closer peers (FRT, AKR, etc..) and generate annual returns in excess of 18%...

-There are plenty of Shopping Center REITs that are cheap today, and one of the reasons that I opted to upgrade KIM to a STRONG BUY is because of the overall quality of the company.
-I explained that “while there will be continued pressure in certain sectors, KIM has spent years preparing for the changes, and the balance sheet is now in the best shape ever.”
+There are plenty of Shopping Center REITs that are cheap today, and one of the reasons I opted to upgrade KIM to a STRONG BUY is because of the overall quality of the company.
+I explained that "while there will be continued pressure in certain sectors, KIM has spent years preparing for the changes, and the balance sheet is now in the best shape ever".

-Brixmor Property (BRX) is another shopping center that fits in a similar box, this REIT also owns high-quality properties, with a large majority of highly productive grocery and value-oriented shopping centers.
-As I explained in an article last week,
+Brixmor Property (NYSE:BRX) is another shopping center that fits in a similar box.
+This REIT also owns high-quality properties with a large majority of highly productive grocery and value-oriented shopping centers.
+As I explained in an article last week:

 BRX also has a highly diversified portfolio, and combined with a low payout ratio, BRX is well-positioned to mitigate the headwinds.

-While KIM has a stronger balance sheet that BRX, I decided to also upgrade BRX from a BUY to a STRONG BUY because of the company’s low payout ratio.
+While KIM has a stronger balance sheet than BRX, I decided to also upgrade BRX from a BUY to a STRONG BUY because of the company's low payout ratio.
 In addition, catalysts for BRX include predictable dividend growth (low payout ratio) and sustainable income (strong non-discretionary tenancy), combined with an attractive margin of safety (BRX trades 8.9x and KIM trades at 12.5x).

-Since my last KIM article (April 10th) shares have declined over 13%, and that’s been the case for most all retail REITs.
+Since my last KIM article (April 10th), shares have declined over 13%, and that has been the case for most all retail REITs.

-Some of the hardest hit names have been in the Mall REIT sector, as illustrated below, Simon Property (SPG) has declined 8.17% (s9nce April 10th) and Tanger Factory Outlets (SKT) has declined by over 18%.
+Some of the hardest hit names have been in the Mall REIT sector, as illustrated below.
+Simon Property (NYSE:SPG) has declined 8.17% (since April 10th) and Tanger Factory Outlets (NYSE:SKT) has declined by over 18%.

 Wait About, Retail Should Not Be Painted By The Same Brush

-Last week, Lauren Thomas with CNBC explained that “investors knew retailers were struggling, but it wasn't until this week's financial reports that they were able to gauge how much sales had deteriorated due to slowing foot traffic.”
+Last week, Lauren Thomas, with CNBC, explained that "investors knew retailers were struggling, but it wasn't until this week's financial reports that they were able to gauge how much sales had deteriorated due to slowing foot traffic".

-She went on to write,
+She went on to write:

-Department store operators Macy’s, Dillad’s, Kohl’s and Nordstroms each reported first-quarter results (on Thursday) sparking a selloff in the sector, which continued Friday as Wall Street awaits a slew of more retailers' earnings to come.
-Retailers have been under pressure as more sales shift online, helping Amazon (AMZN) and other online players like Wayfair.
+Department store operators Macy's, Dillad's, Kohl's and Nordstroms each reported first-quarter results (on Thursday) sparking a selloff in the sector, which continued Friday as Wall Street awaits a slew of more retailers' earnings to come.
+Retailers have been under pressure as more sales shift online, helping Amazon (NASDAQ:AMZN) and other online players like Wayfair (NYSE:W).

 "A decade ago we were talking about how to compete with Wal-Mart's everyday low prices, now it's Amazon," Thomson Reuters Director of Research Jharonne Martis told CNBC on Friday.
 "Reducing [store] footprints is a good way to go; they can reinvest in e-commerce.
-But it's not only rethinking e-commerce ... you also have to appeal to millennials.
+But it's not only rethinking e-commerce... you also have to appeal to millennials.

-It’s obvious, department store chains are getting hammered, and all of the Mall REITs are seeing the pain as their equity valuations continue to erode.
-I was one of the few bears covering Washington Prime (WPG), while many of my peers have been pounding BUY-BUY-BUY, I have offered my more conservative opinion: SELL.
+It's obvious, department store chains are getting hammered, and all of the Mall REITs are seeing the pain as their equity valuations continue to erode.
+I was one of the few bears covering Washington Prime Group (NYSE:WPG), and while many of my peers have been pounding BUY, BUY, BUY, I have offered my more conservative opinion: SELL.

 On Friday, J.C.
-Penney (JCP) reported “disappointing quarterly same-store sales, which dragged shares of the stock at one point down to $4.78, a fresh intraday low not seen since 2014.”
+Penney (NYSE:JCP) reported "disappointing quarterly same-store sales, which dragged shares of the stock at one point down to $4.78, a fresh intraday low not seen since 2014".

-As CNBC’s Lauren Thomas explains,
+As CNBC's Lauren Thomas explains:

 The department store operator's net loss widened to $180 million, or 58 cents per share, in the first quarter, from $68 million, or 22 cents per share, a year ago.
 This was largely due to weaker sales at brick-and-mortar locations during February and higher costs related to store closures and employee severance packages, the company said...